cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/monitors.md

 1. On a monitor, select **Edit**.
 1. Select **Advanced health check settings**.
-1. If you have an origin overrides, you will see **Origin host header overrides**.
+1. If you have origin overrides, you will see **Origin host header overrides**.

 ![List of origin host header overrides](../static/images/origin-host-header-override.png)